Ngai-Lam-Chou/2420-Assignment-1/README.md

 disable_root: true
 ```

-`users` specify we are adding user
+`users` specify we are adding a user
 * `name` specify username

-* `primary_group` specify the primary group
+* `primary_group` specifies the primary group

 * `groups` specify additional group

-* `sudo: ['ALL=(ALL) NOPASSWD:ALL']` allow a user unrestricted sudo access
+* `sudo: ['ALL=(ALL) NOPASSWD:ALL']` allows a user unrestricted sudo access

-* `shell` specify the path of the shell
+* `shell` specifies the path of the shell

-* `ssh-authorized-keys` specify the keys that are adding to user's authorized keys file
+* `ssh-authorized-keys` specifies the keys that are added to the user's authorized keys file

 * `ssh-ed25519 <Your Public Key> <Your Email>`is your public key

-* `packages` specify installing the following packages on first boot
+* `packages` specify installing the following packages on the first boot

 * `disable_root: true` specify we disable connect to the droplet via SSH as root user

 **Note** : If copy and paste does not work, press `i` to insert text.
 After inputting all the text press `ESC` and enter `:wq!`
 ### Paste the command below to create a new droplet.
-1. Use the command below to check list of existing project.
+1. Use the command below to check the list of existing projects.
 ```shell
 doctl projects list
 ```
 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/project_list.png)

-2. Use command line below to check list of custom image
+2. Use the command line below to check list of custom image
 ```Shell
 doctl compute image list-user
 ```
 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/custom_image.png)

-3. Use command line below to create a new droplet
+3. Use the command line below to create a new droplet
 ```shell
 doctl compute droplet create --region sfo3 --image <Image Id> --size s-1vcpu-1gb-intel --ssh-keys <SSH Key ID> --user-data-file <Path of cloud init file> --project-id <Project ID> <Droplet Name>
 ```
- * `--region` specify the region of the server
+ * `--region` specifies the region of the server

-* `--image` specify the distro name for droplet
+* `--image` specify the distro name for the droplet

-* `--size` specify the number of CPU and amount of RAM
+* `--size` specifies the number of CPUs and amount of RAM
 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/create_droplet.png)

 4. Use the command line below to show a list of your droplets, you should see a droplet with the name you just provided.